Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Event or story

 William Carmichael is believed to be the first Briton to visit Macau, in south China, while he was working for the Portuguese government in Asia.
-This is briefly described in the book Precious Cargo (ISBN 978-0948636905).
+This is briefly described in the book Precious Cargo : Scots and the China trade (ISBN 978-0948636905).

 Dr John Bell was in Beijing between December 1720 and March 1721, having travelled from St Petersburg in Russia overland to China - an epic journey !
 Bell was a physician from Kirkintilloch, Stirlingshire, and one of his notable achievements was to bring rhubarb back to the UK, initially as a medicinal drug.

 He later wrote a book describing his adventures, called Travels from St Petersburg to Diverse Parts of Asia, published in 1763.
 This is available full-text online in various formats, in two volumes - Volume One, and Volume Two.
-Volume Two includes most of his commentary on China.
-It is also available as a modern reprint (ISBN 978-1140773641) (it also includes a translation of the journal of a Mr. De Lange, a Russian who lived in Beijing in 1721-1722).
+Volume Two includes most of his commentary on China (it also includes a translation of the journal of a Mr. De Lange, a Russian who lived in Beijing in 1721-1722).
+It is available as a modern reprint, Travels from St. Petersburg in Russia, to diverse parts of Asia (ISBN 978-1140773641).

 Bell describes various audiences with Emperor Xuányè, including details of his clothes and palaces, as well as that of his various princes and officials, and seemingly innumerable diplomatic dinners – some things clearly never change !
 He also explores the city of Beijing and the surrounding areas, and describes shops, money, a porcelain factory, an observatory and the Great Wall.
 In a general section about China, Bell also touches on tea, Chinese manners, religion, their apparent neglect of some newborn children, and language.
 It is notable that his listing of Chinese numbers sound very similar to Mandarin usage now.